-I recently wrapped up the implementation of our ELM system for a new client and it was truly an invigorating experience.
+We recently wrapped up the implementation of our ELM system for a new client and it was truly an invigorating experience.
 The project began and ended right on schedule; the new client stakeholders were engaged, excited and committed.
 Both teams – the client’s and our own implementation specialists – were beyond delighted with the results and experienced the perfect synergy with one another.
 Don’t get me wrong, there were a few challenges, – the biggest being that the previous vendor’s data was delivered late, causing our data conversion team to work overtime to capture the client’s historical data.
 But, at project conclusion everyone was happy!
 This got me thinking…what can an implementation team do to ensure the success of a new system roll out?
 Are you contemplating the installation of a new system or vendor?
-Here are the top do’s (heaven) and don’ts (hell) based on my 12 years of project management experience here at Acuity.
+Here is the top do’s (heaven) and don’ts (hell) based on our 20 years of project management experience here at Acuity.
 Keep these in mind as you navigate any implementation process.

 Implementation heaven: when the stars align!